JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

 - This isn't very helpful to know when you are browsing clothing.
 - Satin weaves are so niche that I'm skipping them.

-- Warp: Lengthways yarns.
+- Warp: Length ways yarns.
 Stretched out on a loom.
 - Weft: Top-to-bottom yarn.
 Threads in and out of the warp yarn.

 https://en.wikipedia.org/wiki/Warp_and_weft